Our investors get paid first until they receive an annualized 8% return.

 What is the recurring investment option?

-Instead of putting more money into your savings account on a monthly basis, (or spending it) you can continue to add to your existing investment.
+Instead of putting more money into your savings account on a monthly basis, (or spending it) you can continue to add to your existing investment through automatic monthly withdrawals anywhere from $10 and up on the day of your choosing.
 Adding just a little bit every month can have a powerful effect on your returns, while not compromising your lifestyle.